Creating & Retrieving Elements

 Before manipulating elements on the canvas, you typically need to select them.
 The Designer API provides methods to get references to existing elements:

 When adding elements to your design, you need to consider their placement within the element hierarchy.
 The Designer API provides several methods for inserting elements precisely where you need them.
+Including:

 The Designer API uses Element Presets to specify which type of element to create.
 Each preset corresponds to a unique element type in Webflow.
 Some element types include their own properties and methods.